hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 Following the analogy of the ship, this means that it won't set sail until all the work is finished.
-But for startups and technology based companies, it happens that the ship is sailing! and it cannot wait on stand-by mode until it is fixed, re-painted and it's oars replaced, all this must be done on the fly.
+But for startups and technology based companies, it happens that the ship is sailing! and it cannot wait on stand-by mode until it gets fixed, re-painted and it's oars replaced, all this must be done on the fly.

-All the aforementioned pain points cannot be avoided but mitigated, with enough care and discipline, but this last one requires a mind change, commiting towards **shipping something valuable** sprint by sprint, and this becomes especially important when the project is already being used.
+All the aforementioned pain points cannot be avoided but mitigated, with enough care and discipline, but this last one requires a mind change, commiting towards **shipping something valuable** sprint by sprint.
+This becomes especially important once the app is already being used because of the unpredictable [nature of software projects][8], where priorities and requirements change quite often, and the branch could be left incomplete at any time.

 ## Always.
 Be.
 Merging.